mykemorgan/js-examples/React/README.md

 ## React Examples

-### Tutorial 1 - ReactForDesigners
+### ReactForDesigners tutorial

 http://reactfordesigners.com/labs/reactjs-introduction-for-people-who-know-just-enough-jquery-to-get-by/

 ### wps

-Some WPS test pages created with more and more React features?
+Some WPS test pages all in html created with React.

+### tictactoe

+TicTacToe tutorial in React.
+Also a bit of a playground for testing other random React stuff like Portals.

+### redux-intro

+Redux tutorial with React.